qjarvisholland/notifyMe/README.md

 ## NotifyMe
-Google calendar has a limit for event notifications of 28 days.
-Users can't set up reminder email to be sent earlier in GUI.
+Google calendar API has a limit for event notifications of 28 days.

+Users can't set a reminder to be sent earlier from the GUI, nor by API call.

 This script uses a simple trigger word in the event title.
 Should be run with a timer trigger of 1 day with failure notifications turned on.